Pratik-Singh-Deo/devTinder/homework.md

 - What is the advantages and disadvantages of creating indexes?
 - Read the article about compound indexes from mongodb documents
 - Always think about corner cases

+- Write code with proper validations for POST /request/review/:status/:requestId
+- Thought process - POST vs GET
+- Read about ref and populate https://mongoosejs.com/docs/populate.html
+- Create GET /user/requests/received with all the checks
+- Create GET /user/connections

+- Logic for GET /feed API
+- Explore the $nin, $and, $nd and other query operators